Get

 • Territorial Marking: If there are new pets in the house or outdoor cats around, your cat might be marking its territory by urinating on the floor.
 This behavior is more common in intact male cats, but spayed/neutered cats can also exhibit it.
 Your cat may only pee on the floor when being territorial.
 At other times, they may use the litter box like normal.

 • Age-Related Issues: Cognitive decline and joint-related issues can cause your feline to avoid the litter box at certain times.
-They may not want to use it when their joints hurt, for instance, or they may forget to use it at other times.
+For instance, they may not want to use it when their joints hurt or forget to use it at other times.

-You should take a truthful look at your litter box’s cleanliness and location.
-Start by ruling out health issues and age-related problems by seeing your vet.
+You should look truthfully at your litter box’s cleanliness and location.
+Start by ruling out health issues and age-related problems by seeing a vet.
 Then, try to rule out some of the other issues we mentioned.
 Hopefully, you’ll narrow down the potential cause to one or two in this manner.

 divider 2 cats